hydroper/rust-langmeantree/README.md

 # SModel

-SModel (Semantic Modeling) for Rust provides an intuitive way to describe semantic symbols of a language using dynamic dispatches and hierarchy definitions using an arena that allows for circular references.
+SModel (Semantic Modeling) for Rust provides a friendly way to describe semantic symbols of a language using dynamic dispatches and hierarchy definitions using an arena that allows for circular references.

 ## Definition order